Aneesh21102001/AI-RFP-Management-System/README.md

 The application uses:
 - FastAPI with automatic API documentation at `http://localhost:8000/docs`
-- React with TypeScript for type safety
+- React with JavaScript for type safety
 - SQLite database (file: `rfp_management.db` in backend directory)

 ## Future Enhancements